These Sugar Free No Bake Chocolate Peanut Butter Oatmeal Bars are a simple two layered treat.

 - To slice your bars into servings, simply use the parchment paper to life them out of the pan before slicing them.

-The Recipe Card for Sugar Free No Bake Chocolate Peanut Butter Oatmeal Bars
+Print the Recipe Card for No Bake Chocolate Peanut Butter Oatmeal Bars

 Sugar Free No Bake Chocolate Peanut Butter Oatmeal Bars,